-CIRS - Sensing of tropospheric and stratospheric temperatures and composition.
+CIRS: Sensing of Tropospheric and Stratospheric Temperatures and Composition.

-This includes abundances of the major and minor secies, the hunt for new gaseous species, isotope ratios for major species, and dynamics.
-CIRS may also be able to sense the surface near 600 cm-1.
-Allocation of time for Titan observations was primarily done in the TOST group (Titan Orbiter Science Team), in conjunction with recommendations from the AWG (Atmospheric Working Group).
+This includes abundances of the major and minor species, the hunt for new gaseous species, isotope ratios for major species, and Atmospheric dynamics.

+The greatest atmospheric depth to which CIRS can penetrate occurs at 600 cm-1.
+Possibly reaching the surface,.
+Allocation of time for CIRS Titan observations was primarily done in the TOST group (Titan Orbiter Science Team), in conjunction with recommendations from Cassini's Atmospheric Working Group (AWG).

-CIRS can achieve different science goals at different distances from Titan.
-Typically, CIRS makes the following requests (symmetric about closest approach):
+Comment [10]: Do we want all mentions of the spacecraft's name to be italicized?

+Comment [11]: This sentence is confusing.
+It sounds like the negative ions are identified as negative ions by their directionality, but their energy shouldn't be identifying them as negative ions.
+Is this meant to be that "Negative ions from approximately 25 AMU to over 13,800 AMU were identified by their directionality"?
+With whom should I confirm (meaning, who is the author)?

+Comment [12]: Produced a 1 degree of apparent ram direction-huh?
+Produced an error of 1 degree, perhaps?

+Comment [13]: CIRS does not include a highlevel description of the instrument and how it functions.
+Something needs to be added here as a cut and paste.

+Comment [14]: This is a sentence fragment that doesn't make sense.
+Were these the sum total of goals of CIRS measurements of Titan's atmosphere?
+A subset?
+What's going on here?

+Comment [15]: Atmospheric dynamics?

+CIRS achieved different science goals at different distances from Titan, which corresponded to different times relative to closest approach.
+Typically, CIRS made a similar list of requests for each flyby (note: as distance is symmetric about closest approach, the requests were also symmetric, e.g. the observations from closest approach + 0 minutes to closest approach + 10 minutes would also be requested for the interval -10 minutes to 0 minutes).
+More details about these observations can be found in the CIRS decoder ring document.

+Types of observations are:
-- + 0 to +10 mins HIRES surface mapping (e.g. slew over south pole). - +10 to +45 mins FIRLMBT radial limb scans with FP1 (focal plane 1) to derive temperatures in the 8--100 mbar region via the N2-N2 collision-induced absorption between 20--100 cm-1. - +45 to +75 mins FIRLMBAER radial limb scans with FP1 to measure/characterize particulate and condensate distributions, abundances and properties.

-- +75 to +135 mins FIRLMBINT integrate at two altitudes on the limb with FP1 to search for signals of CO, H2O and new species. - +2:25 hrs to +5 hrs FIRNADMAP slow scan north-south or east-west on the disk to sound tropospheric temperatures at 40--200 mbar, via the N2-N2 absorption, slow scans at constant emission angle on the disk, to retrieve surface temperatures in the presence of aerosols around 520 cm-1.
+- + 0 to +10 mins: High Resolution (HIRES) surface mapping (e.g. slew over south pole). - +10 to +45 mins: Far Infrared Limb Temperature (FIRLMBT) radial limb scans with the focal plane 1 (FP1) field of view to derive temperatures in the 8--100 mbar region via the N2-N2 collision-induced absorption between 20--100 cm-1. - +45 to +75 mins: FIRLMBAER | radial limb scans with FP1 to measure/characterize particulate and condensate distributions, abundances and properties. - +75 to +135 mins: FIRLMBINT integrate at two altitudes on the limb with FP1 to search for signals of CO, H2O and new species. - +2:25 hrs to +5 hrs: FIRNADMAP slow scan north-south or east-west on the disk to sound tropospheric temperatures at 40--200 mbar, via the N2-N2 absorption, - slow scans at constant emission angle on the disk, to retrieve surface temperatures in the presence of aerosols around 520 cm-1. - +5 to +9 hrs: MIRLMBMAP | map 1/4 of the limb using the focal plane 3 and 4 (FP3 and FP4) arrays, to infer stratospheric temeratures via the 1304 cm-1 band of CH4.
+The arrays were oriented perpendicular to the limb at two altitudes, chosen to provide overlapping coverage of the altitude range 150 to 420 km.
+The arrays were used in blink (ODD-EVEN) mode.
+After mapping both altitudes, the arrays were stepped five degrees in latitude for the next step.

-OR.

-+5 to +9 hrs MIRLMBMAP - map 1/4 limb using the FP3 and FP4 arrays, to infer stratospheric temeratures via the 1304 cm-1 band of CH4.
-The arrays are placed perpendicular to the limb at two altitudes, chosen to provide overlapping coverage of the altitude range 150 to 420 km.
-The arrays are used in blink (ODD-EVEN) mode.
-After mapping both altitudes, the arrays are stepped 5 degrees in latitudes for the next step.

-OR,

-MIRLMBINT - as in MIRLMBMAP, except that only a single latitude is covered, at two over-lapping altitudes for 2 hrs in each position.
-To search for and measure new species in the mid-IR: methyl, benzene etc
+MIRLMBINT | as in MIRLMBMAP, except that only a single latitude is covered, at two overlapping altitudes for 2 hours in each position.
+To search for and measure new species in the mid-IR: methyl, benzene, etc.